In this post, you’ll learn:

 —(If you don’t want to order equipment on eBay, skip over this part and learn how to duplicate the card using a smartphone and an app)—

-- Prepare to copy your HID cards—the tools you need: To get started, we need a few cheap components from eBay—it’s sold under “NFC reader.”
-You can also check the NFC reader on Alibaba if you need higher volumes.
+- Prepare to copy your HID cards—the tools you need: We need a few cheap components from eBay—it’s sold under “NFC reader.”
+You can also check the NFC reader on Alibaba for higher volumes.
 I got my NFC reader/writer on NewEgg, which lists it as the “NFC ACR122U RFID” reader/writer tool.
 It runs on Windows, Mac, and most Linux systems.

 - Once you have the copy tool, you need a Windows-based computer.
 Install its drivers and start using it.
 You’ll also need a computer to run the software, and following this guide, you can hack Mifare Classic 1K Cards.
 Here’s the BlackHat Guide.